 These rich tomato based pies are known as Tielle and this delicious delicacy is to Sète what the baguette is to the rest of France.
 A handheld lunch treat, eaten hot or cold, adored by locals and tourists alike.

-At the end of our morning shopping excursion we return well armed with the famous Bouzigues oysters ready to shuck, homemade paté, a crusty baguette, creamy nougat, a bag of hand picked fruit and vegetables and some freshly baked Tielle for a quick and easy lunch treat.
+At the end of our morning shopping excursion we return well armed with the famous Bouzigues oysters ready to shuck, homemade paté, a crusty baguette, creamy nougat, a bag of hand picked fruit and vegetables and some freshly baked Tielles for a quick and easy lunch treat.

 We can’t help but congratulate ourselves on how well we eat in this fresh produce paradise.